ACCESSIBLE PARKING & ACCESS:

 The Club would ask that people recognise that there are only a limited number of places available and it will not be possible to accommodate everyone who has a Blue Badge.

 Home supporters given an Accessible Parking Permit are expected to display their Blue Badge and Permit at all times.
 If there is no Blue Badge and Permit on displayed, then parking will be refused.

-Away Supporters: There are 2 accessible spaces reserved for away supporters who can book these spaces by contacting the Club up to 24 hours in advance.
-After that time, unallocated places will be released to Home supporters.
+There is 1 accessible space reserved for away supporters, booking of this space is by contacting the Club up to 24 hours in advance.
+After that time, unallocated space will be released to a Home supporter.

 Away supporters will be expected to have their Blue Badge on display at all times.
 If a Blue Badge can’t be produced, then parking will be refused.

 - There are council run car parks situated close to the ground which are free to those with a Blue Badge.
 However, there are also car parks that are chargeable.